African Americans in Arkansas: Little Rock Nine

-The Little Rock Nine were a group of nine students who attended segregated black high schools in Little Rock, the capital ofArkansas.
+The Little Rock Nine were a group of nine students who attended segregated black high schools in Little Rock, the capital of Arkansas.
 They each volunteered when the state NAACP, led by Daisy Bates, obtained federal court orders to integrate the prestigious Little Rock Central High School in September, 1957.
 The Nine faced intense harassment and threats of violence from white parents and students, as well as organized white supremacy groups.
 The enraged opposition emphasized miscegenation as the threat to white society.

 Arkansas Governor Orval Faubus, claiming his only goal was to preserve the peace, deployed the Arkansas National Guard to prevent Blacks from entering the school.
 Faubus defied federal court orders, whereupon President Dwight D. Eisenhower intervened.
 He federalized the Arkansas National Guard and sent them home.

 Eisenhower sent in a 1200-man elite Army combat unit to escort the students to school and protect them between classes during the 1957–58 school year.
 In class, however, the Nine were teased and ridiculed every day.
 In the city, compromise efforts failed and political tensions continued to fester.
 A year later in September 1958 the U.S. Supreme Court ruled that all the city's high schools had to be integrated immediately.
 Governor Faubus and the Arkansas state legislature responded by immediately shutting down all the public high schools in the city for the entire 1958–1959 school year.
 The decision to integrate the school was a landmark event in the history of civil rights.
 The city and state were entangled in expensive legal disputes for decades.